danielearwicker/boxm/README.md

 ## Dependency-free

-Although it is useful with React and MobX, `boxm` has no runtime package dependencies itself.
+Although it is useful with React and MobX (and the name is a play on MobX, as well as *box 'em*), `boxm` has no runtime package dependencies itself.

 ## Purpose